An easy to drive in a camper van trip

 CLASS B – Leisure Travel Vans get exceptional ratings from customers for the smoothness and quietness of the ride, great gas mileage, quick response and handling, sharp styling, and interior design features.

-CLASS A – The Entegra Aspire gets top marks from owners who rave about the great gas mileage, strong horsepower to manage inclines or towing a toad, and cushy ride with few bumps or vibrations.
+CLASS A – The Entegra Aspire gets top marks from owners who rave about the great gas mileage, strong horsepower to manage inclines or towing a toad, and a cushy ride with few bumps or vibrations.

-FIFTH WHEEL – The Keystone Laredo gets recognition for the ease of hook up and towing stability in even poor weather conditions.
+FIFTH WHEEL – The Keystone Laredo gets recognition for the ease of hook-up and towing stability in even poor weather conditions.
 Of course, the right truck is imperative to overall good handling.

 TRAVEL TRAILER – The Grand Design Imagine XLS gets good marks for easy towing because it controls problematic braking or swaying common in travel trailers.
 The integrated backup assist system is another bonus that lessens driving stress.